dennislwm/examprep-az900/pages/identity-governance-privacy-compliance.md

 * **Application management**: manage your own applications by using Azure AD, with features like _application proxy_, SSO etc.
 * **Device management**: enables devices to be registered to Azure AD and managed through tools like **Microsoft Intune**.

+**Azure AD Identity Protection** enables organizations to configure automated responses to detect suspicious actions relaated to user identities.

+By default, all users and guests in your Active AD can invite guests even if they're not assigned to an admin role. _External collaboration_ settings let you turn guest invitations on or off for different types of users in your organization.

 ### Describe the functionality and usage of Conditional Access, Multi-Factor Authentication (MFA), and Single Sign-On (SSO)

 #### Single Sign-On (SSO)